 Explicit Grid-based Website Designs: Showcase and Practice

-Nowadays, majority of website designs are based on grids; days of chaotic layouts are gone, and today is the era of ordering and structuring, although it is invisible to the naked eye.
+Nowadays, the majority of website designs are based on grids; days of chaotic layouts are gone, and today is the era of ordering and structuring, although it is invisible to the naked eye.
 Such layouts are well-balanced, and, as a rule, aesthetic and neat.
 Grid frameworks that are the basis of all modern sites do all the work, providing the end-user with perfect undistorted design.

-Although, grid is generally associated with no more than just a simple intersection of horizontal and vertical lines with specified interval that would hardly seem to bear any independent decorative component, many designers use it as an embellishment with obvious underlining of geometric shapes.
+Although the grid is generally associated with no more than just a simple intersection of horizontal and vertical lines with a specified interval that would hardly seem to bear any independent decorative component, many designers use it as an embellishment with obvious underlining of geometric shapes.
 We are accustomed to see clear grids in galleries sections, blogs, news-related websites, but sometimes skillfully treated grids draw users’ attention on websites dedicated to portfolios or other creative websites.
 And it’s not surprising since besides of general advantages that related to functional side such as:

 - creating visual paths in order to direct people;

 - demonstrating sorted data;

 - combining different components together, and at the same time, leaving them as independent units,